NIH-NCPI/ncpi-fhir-ig/input/pagecontent/example-research-study-baylor-cmg.md

 The system, in this case, is how consumers of this data can properly interpret the value as a website URL.

 ### NCPI Research Study, Baylor Hopkins, CMG
-In this example, we have a dbGaP study, [BH-CMG](researchstudy-cmg-research-study-bhcmg.html), which has a number of different ways in which participants were consented.
-We've represented this main study as an [NCPI Research Study](StructureDefinition-ncpi-research-study.html), and will represent each of those consent components as [Research Study Subject](StructureDefinition-research-study-subject.html) resources.
+In this example, we have a dbGaP study, [BH-CMG](researchstudy-cmg-research-study-bhcmg.html), which has two ways in which participants were consented.
+We've represented this main study as an [NCPI Research Study](StructureDefinition-ncpi-research-study.html) and will represent each of those consent components as [Research Study Subject](StructureDefinition-research-study-subject.html) resources.

 First, let's take a look at the study itself:
 ```json